 However, as shown below in the section about the criticisms of active procrastination, this scale suffers from various issues, such as its improper use of reverse-coded questions and the conceptual overlap between some of its components, which are important to take into account if you intend to use this scale or results that are based on it.

-The potential benefits of active procrastination
+Potential benefits of active procrastination

 Some research suggests that, compared to passive procrastinators, active procrastinators are more similar to non-procrastinators when it comes to using time purposefully, having higher self-efficacy, experiencing less stress, and having better academic outcomes.
-Furthermore, some studies suggest that there may be other benefits to active procrastination, such as an improved ability to solve problems in a creative way, and an increased tendency to be in a flow state while working.
+Furthermore, some research suggests that there may be other benefits to active procrastination, such as an improved ability to solve problems in a creative way, and an increased tendency to be in a flow state while working.

 Criticisms of active procrastination

 Though there is some support for the concept of active procrastination and for its potential benefits, as shown above, this concept has also been heavily criticized.
-Specifically, research suggests that active procrastination may not be beneficial after all, and that this concept and its assessment suffer from a variety of additional issues.
+Specifically, research suggests that active procrastination might not be beneficial after all, and that this concept and its assessment suffer from a variety of additional issues.

 These criticisms, which are outlined in the sub-sections below, have important implications with regard to active procrastination, so you should take them into account if you’re considering using the concept of active procrastination yourself in any way.